miztiik/serverless-kms-key-rotator/kms-data-key-encrypt-decrypt.md

-AWS KMS Key Encrypt | Decrypt | Key Rotation
+AWS KMS Key Encrypt & Decrypt with Data Key

-AWS KMS encrypts your data with encryption keys that you manage.
-It is also integrated with AWS CloudTrail to provide encryption key usage logs to help meet your auditing, regulatory and compliance needs.
+Using KMS `basic encryption` is easy, but it comes with a couple of drawbacks.

+1. Encrypting a significant amount of data is expensive as you have to transmit all your data over the wire in order to encrypt it on Amazon’s server.

+1. Transferring data over a network could cause potential security breaches and lead to an unauthorised disclosure of, or access to your data.

+1. The built-in 4KB limitation prevents you from encrypting large files.
+You could chunk the data up and reassemble it later during decryption, but rather than doing that let us have a look how we can do better by applying envelope encryption.**

+**Envelope Encryption** is a practice of encrypting plaintext data with a `Unique Data Key`, and then encrypting the `Data Ke`y with a key encryption key (KEK).

 ![Fig : AWS KMS Encryption & Decryption Data Key](https://raw.githubusercontent.com/miztiik/serverless-kms-key-rotator/master/images/01_aws_kms_envelope_encryption_data_key.png)

+The above image shows the data encryption process in which the AWS KMS service produces a `Data Key` against with our previously created `Customer Master Key`, which is then used to encrypt our documents.

 You can also follow this article in **[Youtube](https://www.youtube.com/watch?v=U5nDPagdLPk&t=0s&list=PLxzKY3wu0_FKok5gI1v4g4S-g-PLaW9YD&index=23)**

-1. ### Create CMK
+1. ### Create Customer Master Key(CMK)
-    Lets create a new Customer Master Key that will be  used to encrypt data.
+    Lets create a new `Customer Master Key` that will be  used to encrypt data.
     ```sh
     aws kms create-key
     ```